eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/catalog/catalog.binding.https.md

 # Catalog HTTPS Binding {#catalog-http}

-This specification defines a RESTful API over HTTPS for the [=Catalog Protocol=].
+This specification defines a RESTful Application Programming Interface (API) over HTTPS for the [=Catalog Protocol=].

 ## Introduction